TariqAHassan/MelReformer/README.md

 ![](/assets/Music%20Pipeline.png)

 The motivation for this pipeline is threefold.
-First, it allows us to exploit existing and well-understood image synthesis models.<sup>*</sup> Second, the strong conditioning of the expansion model should, in principle, enable very good reconstructions, even without the use of exotic attention mechanisms.
+First, it allows us to exploit existing and well-understood image synthesis models.
+Second, the strong conditioning of the expansion model should, in principle, enable very good reconstructions, even without the use of exotic attention mechanisms.
 Third, an aggressive approach allows for streaming audio.

-\* I have performed some initial experiments using StyleGAN2 for this purpose, and it seems to perform quite well, and I assume the same would be true of more recent UNet-based diffusion models.

-Also note that, in this work, recovering audio from the melspectrogram is performed with a neural vocoder.
+Not shown: in this work, recovering audio from the melspectrogram is performed with a neural vocoder.
 Specifically, I use [HiFiHybrid](https://github.com/TariqAHassan/HiFiHybrid), which I implemented based on the latest research a short while ago.
 (It works quite well with melspectrograms of music.)